 The question of how much you can earn doing portfolio work is one of the most common we hear, it is also one of the most complicated to answer.

-For example, the average day rate for a graphic designer in the UK is £338, whilst there are day rates in the thousands for specialised legal or consulting work.
+For example, the average day rate for a graphic designer in the UK is £338, whilst for expeienced, accredited mentors you can charge from £100-500 per hour (learn more about our mentor programme here).

 Even within each industry category there can be huge variances in rates based on specialisations, lengths of contracts, experience and type of work.